basumatarau/instant-messenger-app/README.md

  1. subscription (sign-up)
  2. authorization
  3. friend requests (may or may not be approved)
- 4. contacts look up (each user has it's own contact list)
+ 4. contact look up (each user has it's own contact list)
  5. chatrooms look up (in case chatroom was created or set to be private)
  6. instant sending/receiving messages
  7. instant sending/receiving messages in group chats (chatrooms don't require users to have each other in contact lists)